akhall279/sf-ic-conditioner/README.md

-# SF-Research
+# SF-IC-Conditioner

-A template project for developing, researching, and backtesting trading signals.
+A template for you test the validity of a signal's disperion as an IC conditioner.

 ## 🚀 How to Use This Template
 #### To create your own repository using this template, follow these quick steps: